the skin edit.

 We want high-strength retinol benefits but without the risk of irritation.

-This compound is a game changer for OTC retinol products.
+This compound is a game changer.
 It is a cosmetic grade ester of all-trans-retinoic-acid and is completely unique in that it binds directly to retinoid receptors in the skin without needing to be broken down to a more biologically active form.
 HPR has been demonstrated to be more stable and cause less skin irritation than retinol.
 It is suitable for all skin types, including sensitive and break-out prone skin.

 As a beginner, you want a retinol product that is strong to work, mild enough so that it doesn’t cause irritation, and stable enough to retain it’s active properties.
 HPR is your answer.